RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 })();
 ```

-Every transform I run escapes its output, a security control because the `html` field is rendered by the client and the payload arrives from a service that may itself be reporting on attacker-controlled input — a monitor name, an article title, or a username in a failed-login event.
+Every transform I run escapes its output, a security control because the client renders the `html` field and the payload arrives from a service that may itself be reporting on attacker-controlled input, such as a monitor name, an article title, or a username in a failed-login event.
 Unescaped input creates a direct injection path into the room; escape it at the boundary.

 Two properties of transforms are easy to misread.
-First, they execute in the Hookshot process — they run *before* encryption, which means Hookshot sees every payload in cleartext by necessity, because it is the component doing the encrypting.
+First, they execute in the Hookshot process; they run *before* encryption, which means Hookshot sees every payload in cleartext by necessity because it is the component doing the encrypting.
 Second, the transform is stored in room state, which means anyone who can write state in that room can change the code Hookshot executes on incoming payloads.
 Treat write access to those rooms as equivalent to code deployment, because it is.

 The repository files document my transforms, yet they do not control the deployed versions.
 Hookshot reads the code stored in room state; editing a repository file has no effect until the corresponding state event is updated.
 That distinction has cost me a debugging session more than once.